Skip to content

 In subsequent uses, use:

-• “the University …” Whenever the word refers to UT, whether as a noun: “the University transforms lives …” or an adjective: “Tomorrow, University staff are invited…” it should be capitalized.
+• “the University …” Whenever the word refers to UT, whether as a noun: “the University transforms lives …” or an adjective: “Tomorrow, University staff members are invited…” it should be capitalized.
 When referring to UT, University should be capitalized even following possessive adjectives, as in “our University” and “your University,” as well as when it follows the demonstrative pronoun “this”: “this University.”

 • UT (when it will not be confused with the UT System).